powsybl/powsybl.github.io/docs/timeseries/index.md

 }
 ```

-`chunk.tryToCompress()`compute a compression factor by estimating the uncompressed and compressed data size of the data chunk.
-If compression factor is greater or equals to one, it returns itselfs otherwise it returns the compressed data chunk.
+The `chunk.tryToCompress()` method computes a compression factor by estimating the uncompressed and compressed data sizes
+of the data chunk.
+If the compression factor is greater or equals to one, it returns the chunk itself otherwise it returns
+a compressed data chunk.

-Compression factor could be accessed like this:
+The compression factor can be accessed using the `getCompressionFactor()` method:
 ```java
 System.out.println(compressedChunk.getCompressionFactor());
 ```

 Output:
 ```
 0.75
 ```

-So here size of compressed data chunk is 0.75 smaller than uncompressed one.
+In this example, the compressed data chunk's size is 25% smaller than the uncompressed one.

-To add a data chunk compressed or uncompressed to the time series:
+To add a compressed or uncompressed data chunk to a time series, use the `addChunk` method:
 ```java
 dts.addChunk(chunk);
 ```

 The time series now contains data.
-To print values:
+The following example shows how to print contained values:
 ```java
 System.out.println(Arrays.toString(dts.toArray()));
 ```

 Output:
 ```
 [1.0, 1.0, 1.0, 3.0]
 ```

-### 2. String data chunk
+## String data chunk

+The following example shows how to create a `StringDataChunk` instance, and the JSON representation of both compress and
+uncompress version of this data chunk:
 ```java
 StringDataChunk chunk2 = DataChunk.create("hello", "bye", "bye", "bye");
 System.out.println(chunk2.toJson());